dimanikulin/dimanikulin/PublishWhat2_en.md

 If you use **tables** in your publications, please make sure that columns with less content are placed towards the end of the table, and vice versa.

 Additionally, I suggest placing **more important** columns at the beginning of the table so that readers will first encounter the most important information.

+# Pictures
+Please notice a really important point: **fewer** pictures mean **fewer** views.
+Certainly, all pictures should be related to the text content and enhance its meaning.

+I suggest having a featured image as a title image.
+It might be interactive, like a gif.

+I would prefer **album** orientation to be album rather than **book** orientation.
+It will use the user's screen more efficiently.

 # Plagiarism
 Please note that readers prefer content to be **100% original.**